tttallis/ajellito/_posts/2009-10-16-GettingStarted.markdown

 ---
-title: How to set up an agilito instance
+title: How to set up an ajellito instance
 name: Getting Started
 layout: default
 category: navigation
 ---
 ## Introduction

-This document is about how to setup up Agilito in a Python virtual environment.
+This document is about how to setup up Ajellito in a Python virtual environment.

 ## Details